graemerocher/micronaut-oraclecloud-workshop/lab_dependency_injection/lab_dependency_injection.md

 However, constructor injection is prefered as it encourages immutability and more clearly expresses the requirements of the class.

 So how do you make the `OwnerConfiguration` instances available?
-Try adding the following test to the `OwnerServiceTest` you created early:
+Try adding the following test to the `OwnerServiceTest` you created earlier:

     <copy>
     @Test